 When thinking about which areas you should head for the nightlife, Pham Ngu Lao and Bui Vien area are famous for the home of backpackers.
 The area has a large collection of budget-friendly hotels, restaurants, and bars that cater to the penny-pinching traveler.

-Perhaps the most popular area to stay in the city, you can find just about everything between these two streets, from upscale eateries and wine bars to street food carts, 10.000 VND beers, dried squid vendors, and much more.
+Perhaps it’s the most popular area to stay in the city.
+You can find just about everything between these two streets, from upscale eateries and wine bars to street food carts, 10.000 VND beers, dried squid vendors, and much more.

 A visit to Saigon is not complete until you spend an evening on the street side here: sipping ice-cold beer, eating the local fare, watching the world pass by before you all while sitting on miniature plastic chairs at a miniature plastic table.
 Travelers from all parts of the globe congregate here to relax, have fun, and interact… so enjoy being part of this global melting pot, if only for one night.

-While Saigon at night is an essential part of the Vietnam travel experience, do be wary of your belongings at all times.
+While Saigon at night is an essential part of the Vietnam travel experience, do beware of your belongings at all times.
 The city is growing to become quite infamous for its petty theft and bag snatching.
-Don’t let a bad night ruin your entire trip!
+Don’t let a bad day ruin your entire trip!

 Although it’s very easy to stay out until the sun comes up in Saigon, do be cautious with how you spend your evening.
 The later it gets, the more unsightly the crowd becomes.
 Pickpockets, carefully-schemed thefts, and purse/valuable snatching have been known to occur to the unsuspecting late-night dwellers, who may have had one too many Saigonese to know what’s going on.
 Be sure to keep your wits about you, even if you are staying out ’til the wee hours.